bitnami/charts/bitnami/magento/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Notable changes

+### 21.0.0

+This major updates the Elasticsearch subchart to its newest major, 19.0.0, which adds support for X-pack security features such as SSL/TLS encryption and password protection.
+Check [Elasticsearch Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/elasticsearch#to-1700) for more information.

 ### 19.0.0